xster/flutter-wiki/IntelliJ---Flutter-Setup-Tips-and-Tricks.md

 The recommended way of changing the JVM options in IntelliJ is from the Help | Edit Custom VM Options menu.
 This action will create a copy of the .vmoptions file in the IDE config directory and open an editor where you can change them (see also:
 [configuring VM options](https://intellij-support.jetbrains.com/hc/en-us/articles/206544869-Configuring-JVM-options-and-platform-properties)).

-Current default values for the external version of IntelliJ:
+Current default values for IntelliJ:

 `-Xms128m -Xmx750m`